 1. Come up with an idea for a new book

-2. Send it to beta readers, editors, or other qualified others for critique
+2. Send a draft to beta readers, editors, or other qualified others for critique

-3. Beg, borrow or steal enough to pay for editorial, design and production, marketing and promotion
+3. Beg, borrow or steal enough to pay for editorial, design and production

 4. Turn the manuscript into ebook, pbook and maybe abook, translations or other formats